FinAncial EducatIon foR Legal economY

 Fundamental tools to recognize illegal conducts in the supply of financial services.

-FAIRLY will be addressing low-skilled people in order to educate them with financial knowledge, and to provide them with the fundamental tools to recognize illegal conducts in the supply of those financial services related to day-to-day and/or working life.
+FAIRLY will be addressing people with no or little financial background in order to educate them with financial knowledge, and to provide them with the fundamental tools to recognize illegal conducts in the supply of those financial services related to day-to-day and/or working life.

 The main objective of FAIRLY is to foster the financial literacy of unemployed people (in particular young people), households and professionals, by giving them the ability to defend themselves from the most widespread illegal practices in the daily finance and economy world, by fostering “anti-fraud skills”.